Legends of Andor

 - The game must have the ability to save/load games.

-We used a client-server architecture to develop this game using SpringBoot for the server, and Android Studio for the client.
-It was the largest scale project I completed during my undergrad and it took us two semesters to complete.
-We used object-oriented programming principles and leveraged several design patterns including the Singleton, Flyweight, and Observer.
-We worked with threads, client, and server validation, and Spring REST services.
-We implemented additional features such as a chat room, a character details page, how-to-play pages, and a live waiting room where players can view the status of other players before the game begins.
+We used a client-server architecture to develop this game using SpringBoot for the server and Android Studio for the client.
+It was the largest-scale project I completed during my undergrad and it took us two semesters to complete.
+We used object-oriented programming principles and implemented several design patterns, including the Singleton, Flyweight, and Observer.
+We worked with threads, client and server validation, and Spring REST services.
+We also implemented additional features, including an in-game chat room, a character details page, how-to-play pages, and a live waiting room where players can view other players' status before the game begins.
 We also took the time to design a nice UI to make the game more enjoyable to play.

 -